 Answer.
 Tribal recipients and HUD have partnered over the years to identify and implement budget-neutral ways to improve Indian housing programs in light of level funding that does not account for inflation.
 Congress has assisted in this effort with adopting many provisions as part of the 2008 NAHASDA reauthorization which streamline reporting requirements and allow tribes more flexibility to tailor their housing programs to meet their needs.
-NAHASDA is once again up for reauthoriza-tion this ways which preserve with an experiment to concentrate the streamline termines and termines a tion this year which provides Congress with an opportunity to consider meaningful reform.
+NAHASDA is once again up for reauthorization which provides Congress with the provides Congress with the provides Congress and the control of the con tion this year which provides Congress with an opportunity to consider meaningful reform.

 NAHASDA is successful in Indian Country.
 Tribes strongly support the NAHASDA programs, and can produce results with the funds that are awarded to them.
-HUD, through its program administration and negotiated rulemaking with the tribes, has taken measures to improve the efficiencies and outcomes of the pro-gram.
+HUD, through its program administration and negotiated rulemaking with the tribes, has taken measures to improve the efficiencies and outcomes of the program.
 In partnership with the tribes, HUD has streamlined reporting requirements while it has increased the amount of data received from grantees.